Permission use cases¶

 Create content without publishing ¶

 You can use this option together with Ibexa Experience's content review options.
-Users assigned with these Policies can create content, but cannot publish it.
-To publish, they must send the content for review to another User with proper permissions (for example, senior editor, proofreader, etc.).
+Users assigned with these policies can create content, but cannot publish it.
+To publish, they must send the content for review to another User with proper permissions (for example, senior editor or proofreader).

 content/create